What Can Cause Vaginal Dryness and How to Find Relief

 Research shows that advancing through menopause is strongly tied to developing vaginal dryness.
 Women in late perimenopause have nearly 3 times the risk compared to premenopausal women, and postmenopausal women have more than 3.5 times the risk.[3]

-But menopause isn't the only time your hormones go haywire.
+But menopause isn't the only time your hormones fluctuate.

+Vaginal dryness during pregnancy can catch you off guard, since most people associate pregnancy with increased discharge.
+But hormonal shifts during and after pregnancy are unpredictable.
 After you give birth, especially if you're breastfeeding, your estrogen levels drop.
-That can cause vaginal dryness that feels a lot like menopause symptoms, even though you're nowhere near that stage of life.
+Vaginal dryness while breastfeeding feels a lot like menopause symptoms, even though you're nowhere near that stage of life.
+Postpartum vaginal dryness is more common than most people realize, and vaginal dryness after birth can persist for months if left unaddressed.

 Hormonal birth control (especially the pill) can lower your estrogen levels and contribute to vaginal dryness.
 If you've recently switched to a new birth control method and notice things feel different, this might be why.